 One area where Android really shines is in specialized keyboards for specific needs.
 There are keyboards designed specifically for coding, for people with motor control limitations, for dyslexia, and many other specific use cases.

-At the end of the day, your keyboard needs to work consistently - how do the platforms compare here?
+At the end of the day, your keyboard needs to work consistently - how do the platforms compare here in 2026?

-iPhone keyboards benefit from Apple's controlled hardware ecosystem.
-Since developers only need to optimize for a limited number of devices, performance tends to be more consistent across all iPhones.
-The deep system integration also helps with reliability.
+iPhone keyboards continue to benefit from Apple's controlled hardware ecosystem.
+Since developers optimize for a limited number of devices, performance tends to be rock-solid across all iPhones from the past 3-4 years.
+The deep system integration means keyboard switches are instantaneous, and you rarely (if ever) experience crashes or freezes.

 Speaking of great keyboards, CleverType deserves special mention as it's designed to bring advanced AI writing assistance to both platforms.
 How does it compare on Android versus iPhone?